razor35383/Ark-Sale/README.md

 Hello, this is a example about how to run this project.
-You need to instal the latest python and djangp version For the first, you need to run "virtual box".
+You need to instal the latest python and django version For the first, you need to run "virtual box".
 Open in console direct Hello -> Script, and run file activate.bat.
 Now you can run the project.
 You need to corect the db conect.
 Open Ark_Sale -> Ark_Sale, open settings.py and corret this dict for your own db.